The Cash-Flow Strategies That Helped This One-Person Business Earn $1.8 Million in a Single Year

 Allen is referring to the system described by Mike Michalowicz in his book by the same name.
 “It was absolutely mind-bending to me and should probably be required reading for business owners always having trouble with cash flow.”

-We chatted with Allen to understand what he’s doing to make sure his company doesn’t burn through cash as it grows—and how you can follow the same steps.
+We chatted with Allen to understand what he’s doing to make sure his company doesn’t burn through cash as it grows—and how you can follow the same cash flow strategies.

 Wait, does this story apply to me?